hemidactylus/tofixamockingbird/docs/errata/page178.md

 ## Actual code

-The following runs with Python 3 (probably the only fussy parts are some `print` statement, however) and should be run in a console: `python3 combinatorSolver.py`.
+The following runs with Python 3 (as for Python 2, probably the only fussy parts are some `print` statement, however) and should be run in a console: `python3 combinatorSolver.py`.
 It will interactively ask for the expression to solve and output the corresponding solution.